 Creating a Safe Space for Neurodivergent Children to Thrive

-The bottom of a children's custom walnut bunk bed with deep navy blue blankets and privacy curtains, affixed with a ladder in antique gold.
+Autistic child room design with custom walnut bunk bed with deep navy blue blankets and privacy curtains, affixed with a ladder in antique gold.
 Two well-loved stuffed animals sit on the bed.
 An antique brass wall sconce sits above the bed

 A home is a place of rest and comfort, providing a sense of belonging.
 It is full of elements that we interact with daily- texture, lighting, furniture.
 A beautiful aspect of being human is that we all have unique experiences with these tactile elements.
 Even better, we can design our home these elements to facilitate more comfort and joy.
 Lately, our studio has been thinking specifically about how home design can improve the experience of Neurodivergent children within their own homes.

-he bottom of a custom walnut bunk bed with a brushed brass bed rail designed by Sarah Barnard, and navy blue linens with black-out lining serving as privacy curtains.
+Autistic child room design with custom walnut bunk bed with a brushed brass bed rail, and navy blue linens with black-out lining serving as privacy curtains.
 An illuminated antique brass wall sconce and matching wall baskets displaying books

 Our health and wellness-focused interior design studio works with families to create soothing spaces that support everyone in the home.
 We've found that boosting the wellbeing of a child will, in turn, increase the wellbeing of the parents and care providers.
 When we hold space for our loved ones, we can begin to find ways to coexist with peace and ease.
 It's critical to understand that no singular solution works for everyone, so facing challenges with empathy is key to understanding the unique needs of the child and family.
 We approach building healing spaces through human-centered home design modalities, prioritizing human interaction with the built environment.
 For children who may struggle to communicate their needs verbally, it is essential to create a healthy and comfortable environment to support their mental, physical, emotional, and sensory wellbeing.